 On the women's side, McKenna earned WIAC Coach of the Year honors during his debut season in 2015 as UW-Oshkosh secured its 16th league title and first since winning 15 straight from 1986-2000.

-Last season, McKenna's women's cross country team finished second at the conference meet, fourth at the NCAA Division III Midwest Regional and 16th at the NCAA Division III Championship as the Titans reached the national meet for the second straight season.
+In 2016, McKenna's women's cross country team finished second at the conference meet, fourth at the NCAA Division III Midwest Regional and 16th at the NCAA Division III Championship as the Titans reached the national meet for the second straight season.
 Three of McKenna's women's runners each earned All-Midwest Region accolades.

 In 2015, McKenna's UW-Oshkosh women placed second at the NCAA Division III Midwest Regional and 15th at the national meet.